Firas220890/Shopfinder-Module/README.md

     2) You can see list of all shop and a button to edit the shop data.
 Click on it and update the information you would like to change and save

 **Steps to test using GraphQL:**

-1)Update shop data by passing the id - assuming the shop with id 1 already exist
-    ` mutation {
+1) Update shop data by passing the id - assuming the shop with id 1 already exist ` mutation {
         shopData(input: {
         shop_id: "1",